playnance-games/PlayBlock/Bots Documentation/README.md

    - With the provided example code, you can create different strategies, run multiple trades, and use USDP and USDB tokens on other pools.
    - The bot can be run locally or deployed to cloud providers like AWS, GCP, Azure, etc.
    - Best practice for storing the private key is using KMS and pulling the private key from there.
-   - If you need to use WebSocket listener on the Playblock you can use this endpoint: wss://lb.drpc.org/ogws?network=playnance&dkey=AmsA2632Wk99pZ1Ym7OZe_uAtto4OHAR76bPhkHL9tz4 (don't use other endpoints because they might be blocked in the future!)
+   - If you need to use WebSocket listener on the Playblock you can use this endpoint:
+     [WSS endpoint](wss://lb.drpc.org/ogws?network=playnance&dkey=AmsA2632Wk99pZ1Ym7OZe_uAtto4OHAR76bPhkHL9tz4) (don't use other endpoints because they might be blocked in the future!)

 ### Additional Information
 - Every pool has a minimum and maximum investment setting.
 Ensure to adhere to these limits when configuring your bot.